iftikhar8/thesis/chapters/empirical/docs/analysis.md

 Performed linear mixed models

 ### Labrid
-Difficult distribution, had to log-transform the data and the analyse it using a LMM.
+Difficult distribution, had to log-transform the data and the analyse it using a LM.

 Random variables
 * There was no differences in length by location